IreneeeH/Homelessness_in_Toronto/README.md

-# Starter folder
+# An Analysis of the Demographics of Toronto's Homeless Population and the Relationship Between the Number Deaths of Homeless Individuals Based on the Month

 ## Overview

-This repo provides students with a foundation for their own projects associated with *Telling Stories with Data*.
-You do not need every aspect for every paper and you should delete aspects that you do not need.

-To use this folder, click the green "Code" button", then "Download ZIP".
-Move the downloaded folder to where you want to work on your own computer, and then modify it to suit.
+This repo consists of a paper titled, "An Analysis of the Demographics of Toronto's Homeless Population and the Relationship Between the Number Deaths of Homeless Individuals Based on the Month".
+Using data retrieved from the City of Toronto's Open Data Portal, this paper examines the trends of different demographics that utilized shelters from 2018 to 2023 and creates a predictive model of the number of deaths of homeless individuals based on the month.

 ## File Structure

 The repo is structured as:

--   `data/raw_data` contains the raw data as obtained from X.
+-   `data/raw_data` contains the raw data as obtained from the City of Toronto's Open Data Portal.
 -   `data/analysis_data` contains the cleaned dataset that was constructed.
 -   `model` contains fitted models.
--   `other` contains relevant literature, details about LLM chat interactions, and sketches.
+-   `sketches` contains relevant sketches.
--   `paper` contains the files used to generate the paper, including the Quarto document and reference bibliography file, as well as the PDF of the paper.
+-   `paper` contains the files used to generate the paper and datasheet, including the Quarto document and reference bibliography file, as well as the PDF of the paper and datasheet.
--   `scripts` contains the R scripts used to simulate, download and clean data.
+-   `scripts` contains the R scripts used to simulate, download, clean, and test data.

 ## Statement on LLM usage

-Aspects of the code were written with the help of the auto-complete tool, Codriver.
-The abstract and introduction were written with the help of ChatHorse and the entire chat history is available in inputs/llms/usage.txt.
+LLMs were not used in the making of this paper.